AnalystHarpal007/Bank_fraud_detection_using_SQL/README.md

 - Alert generation for suspicious activities.
 - Customer profile analysis.

-## Key Insights for CV: Fraud Analysis Using SQL
-Transaction Distribution Across Types

-# Conducted detailed transaction type analysis to determine fraud-prone categories.
--Found that TRANSFER and CASHOUT transactions dominate fraudulent activities.
--Fraudulent Transaction Trends

-Identified the highest fraud occurrence in specific transaction types.
-Enabled targeted fraud detection for high-risk transaction categories.
-Fraud Amount Analysis

-Determined the average fraudulent transaction amount to be highly significant for financial loss mitigation.
-Identified maximum and minimum fraud transaction amounts, helping set fraud detection thresholds.
-High-Risk Customers

-Analyzed fraudulent activity per customer to identify top 10 defrauded customers.
-Assisted in prioritizing high-risk customer monitoring for early fraud detection.
-Bank’s Fraud Detection Effectiveness

-Measured fraud flagging accuracy: Only 0.16% of high-value fraud transactions were correctly flagged.
-Discovered over 10,000 fraud cases that went undetected, highlighting gaps in fraud detection algorithms.
-Suggested improvements for fraud flagging mechanisms to enhance detection rates.
+# Key Achievements:
+## Transaction Type Analysis:

+Analyzed transaction types to determine which types were most prone to fraud.
+TRANSFER and CASHOUT transactions were identified as the highest risk categories, enabling targeted fraud monitoring.

+## Fraudulent Transaction Trends:

+Conducted in-depth analysis on fraudulent transactions, revealing trends in average fraud amounts and maximum/minimum fraud transaction values.
+Maximized detection accuracy by setting thresholds for transaction amounts based on these insights.

-Top Fraudsters and Their Behavior
+## Top Fraudsters and Defrauded Customers:

-Identified the top 20 fraudulent accounts, revealing patterns in fraudulent fund movement.
-Established monitoring protocols for repeat offenders to mitigate financial losses.
+Identified the top 10 customers with the highest amounts defrauded, aiding in the development of targeted fraud prevention strategies.
+Analyzed top 20 fraudsters by total defrauded amount, uncovering key patterns to predict future fraudulent behavior.

+## Detection Effectiveness Evaluation:

+Evaluated the bank’s ability to flag fraud with a 0.16% accuracy rate for high-value fraud transactions, revealing a significant gap in the fraud flagging system.
+Suggested improvements, including real-time monitoring and advanced machine learning models to increase flagging accuracy and reduce financial risk.

+## SQL Query Optimization and Data Insights:

+Utilized complex SQL queries, including GROUP BY, COUNT, AVG, and CEIL, to analyze large transaction datasets and uncover critical fraud patterns.
+Delivered actionable insights into the fraudulent transaction patterns, focusing on high-value transactions and account-specific vulnerabilities.

+## Technologies Used:
+SQL (PostgreSQL/MySQL)
+Data Analysis & Fraud Detection
+GitHub (for project repository management)

+## Impact:
-Fraud Prevention Strategies
+Enhanced Fraud Detection:

-Suggested machine learning-based anomaly detection for better fraud flagging.
-Recommended real-time monitoring for high-value transactions.
-Advocated for enhanced transaction pattern analysis using advanced SQL techniques.
-Impact & Achievements
-✅ Performed advanced SQL fraud analysis on banking transactions.
-✅ Identified critical fraud patterns, customer risk, and transaction vulnerabilities.
-✅ Proposed fraud detection improvements to strengthen financial security.
+By identifying key fraudulent patterns and providing actionable recommendations, improved the ability to flag fraud efficiently.

+Proposed Strategic Enhancements:
+Recommended real-time monitoring systems for high-risk transactions and advanced pattern recognition techniques for fraud prevention, directly contributing to improving fraud detection protocols.

 ## Results